PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Introduction

-Generative LLMs have already been shown to be effective for data augmentation through paraphrasing.
-In~\citet{Dai2023}, for example, paraphrases were used to train a BERT model~\citep{Devlin2019}.
-Earlier, \citet{Wahle2022} demonstrated that generative LLMs can paraphrase text in a way that is difficult for humans to identify. \citet{Frank2024} and \citet{Thirukovalluru2025} used generative models to generate variations of the textual input, e.g. by paraphrasing, which are used for data augmentation at runtime to improve the performance of embeddings.
+Generative LLMs have been shown to be effective paraphrasers~\citep{Wahle2022}, e.g., for data augmentation~\citep{Dai2023}. \citet{Frank2025_GASE} and \citet{Thirukovalluru2025} used LLMs to generate variations of the input text, e.g., by paraphrasing, for data augmentation at runtime to improve the performance of embeddings.

 Prior research on robustness and benchmarking has mainly relied on algorithmic transformations, masked language modelling (MLM), or classical word embedding techniques.
-For example, \texttt{nlpaug}~\citep{Ma2019} provides a general-purpose augmentation toolkit with methods such as back-translation, synonym replacement, and embedding-based substitutions (e.g., using Word2Vec~\citep{Mikolov2013}), while TextAttack~\citep{Morris2020} systematises adversarial attacks through synonym swaps, character edits, and MLM substitutions, supporting both benchmarking and adversarial training.
-Building on these ideas, TextFlint~\citep{Wang2021} introduced a multilingual robustness framework combining universal and task-specific transformations incl. adversarial attacks, all validated through human evaluation.
+For example, \texttt{nlpaug}~\citep{Ma2019} provides a general-purpose augmentation toolkit with methods such as backtranslation, synonym replacement, and embedding-based substitutions (e.g., using Word2Vec~\citep{Mikolov2013}), while TextAttack~\citep{Morris2020} systematises adversarial attacks through synonym replacments, character edits, and MLM substitutions, supporting both benchmarking and adversarial training.
+Building on these ideas, TextFlint~\citep{Wang2021} introduced a multilingual robustness framework combining universal and task-specific transformations including adversarial attacks, all validated through human evaluation.

 More recently, \citet{Yang2023} published an article on benchmark contamination and evasion of contamination detection methods.
-They demonstrated the fragility of existing evaluations for generative models, showing that rephrased benchmark samples can bypass standard decontamination methods and artificially inflate the performance of a 13b parameter model to GPT-4 levels, thus undermining benchmark trustworthiness.
+They demonstrated the fragility of existing evaluations for generative models, showing that rephrased benchmark samples can bypass standard decontamination methods and artificially inflate the performance of a 13B parameter model to GPT-4 levels, thus undermining benchmark trustworthiness.
+Whereas \citet{Yang2023} use paraphrasing to diagnose weaknesses of static benchmarks for generative LLMs, we employ eval-time paraphrasing to construct contamination-resistant evaluations for embedding models. \citet{Li2025_SentenceSmith} address similar concerns using semantic graph manipulation to generate hard negatives by altering semantics, though limited to English.
+Existing work has therefore emphasised robustness testing, augmentation, contamination detection or semantic manipulation, but remains fundamentally constrained by static transformation rules, MLM, classical embeddings, and a focus on generative models or English corpora.

+Concurrent work by \citet{Goel2025} proposes SAGE to analyse robustness (among other dimensions) through rules-based transformations such as synonym replacement evaluated on 3 English datasets.
+Our approach complements this by testing robustness to richer LLM-generated paraphrases on 20 datasets with 25 languages across six random seeds validated by LLM-judges and humans.